m.Stock by Mirae AssetOpen Demat Account

 Conclusion

 Despite the number of stockbrokers available in India, selecting the best broker that offers the lowest brokerage with the ease of trading is still difficult for many new and seasoned traders.
 You must choose a stockbroker who meets your financial goals and provides services at a reasonable cost.
-One such trading platform is m.Stock, which offers a cutting-edge trading platform with lifetime zero brokerage.
+One such trading platform is m.Stock, which offers a cutting-edge trading platform with zero brokerage on equity delivery, IPO and mutual funds.

 Discount brokers provide low-cost demat accounts and cutting-edge trading technologies at low brokerage charges.
 They don’t provide add-on services like research, advisory and wealth management.